-Requirement for ancillary guidance
+Requirement for ancillary legal framework and guidance

-The publication of this draft guidance and policy on Archaeology and Planning seeks to establish the Minister for Planning and Environment's policy framework for dealing with archaeological remains.
-It is acknowledged that further, more detailed advice may be required in relation to associated issues and procedures.
-Some of this is represented by work in progress, which has been undertaken under the auspices of preparing comprehensive supplementary guidance for the historic environment.
-The following areas are identified as requiring further work to effect completion and adoption;
+The publication of this guidance and policy on Archaeology and Planning seeks to establish the Minister for Planning and Environment's policy framework for dealing with archaeological remains.
+It is acknowledged that a clear legal framework and further more detailed advice may be required in relation to associated issues and procedures.

+The following areas are identified as requiring further work;

-0 Standards and guidelines for; Deposition of archival material and artefacts;
+- o Deposition of archival material and artefacts;

-Evaluation of archaeological sites and mitigation;
+- o Evaluation of archaeological sites and mitigation;

-Funding of post excavation work for archaeological remains
+- Funding of post excavation work for archaeological remains;

-Treasure Trove and Portable Antiquities;
+- o Treasure Trove and Portable Antiquities;

-0 Codes of practice for: Marine archaeology;
+- Marine archaeology;

-Treatment of human remains;
+- o Treatment of human remains;

-Metal detecting
+- o Metal detecting